Master Gardener Fund

 Become a Master Gardener

-The application period for the 2014 Master Gardener training class is now closed.
-Contact Jennifer Baumbach, Program Coordinator, at 707-784-1321 or firstname.lastname@example.org if you would like to be placed on the 2015 Training Class wait list.
+The application period for the 2015 Master Gardener training class is now open.
+Contact Jennifer Baumbach, Program Coordinator, at 707-784-1321 or firstname.lastname@example.org for more information.

 The Master Gardener Program will hold an Information Night on September 24, 2014 at 5:30pm.
 If you plan on attending, please RSVP to Jennifer Baumbach.